luismiguelcasadodiaz/inception/learnings/Mariadb_learnings.md

 ```

-Mariadb, in this dbcontainer will be accesed from contentserver.
+Mariadb, in this dbcontainer will be accessed from contentserver.
 I must comment `skip-networking`